Skip to content

 The governance loop

 While the two systems handle what gets decided and what gets built, the governance loop handles enforcement throughout each session.
-While Claude works, edikt governs — automatically, every session:
+While the model works, edikt governs — automatically, every session:

-• Claude writes a file → auto-formatted via PostToolUse hook
+• The model writes a file → auto-formatted via PostToolUse hook

-• Claude makes a decision → signal detected, ADR capture suggested → compile updates directives
+• The model makes a decision → signal detected, ADR capture suggested → compile updates directives

 • Context compaction hits → plan phase and invariants re-injected automatically